-Figure 7-7 Reach Designation and Beach Restoration Locations
+Figure 7-6 Reach Designation and Beach Restoration Locations

-Figure 7-8, Figure 7-9 and Figure 7-10 show typical design sections for a few reaches considered representative of the complete set of reaches where fill placement is being considered.
-Specifically, Figure 7-8 shows typical profiles and design templates at Robert Moses State Park (GSB-1A) and Old Inlet (GSB-4B).
-RMSP is a unique design in that there is no dune required or proposed, only a 90 ft berm.
-A similar template is proposed at Smith County Park in the area fronting the seawall that provides coastal storm damage risk reduction to the existing park facilities as well as the beach fronting the TWA memorial.
+Figure 7-7, Figure 7-8 and Figure 7-9 show typical design sections for a few reaches considered representative of the complete set of reaches where fill placement is being considered.
+Specifically, Figure 7-7 shows typical profiles and design templates at Robert Moses State Park (GSB-1A) and Old Inlet (GSB-4B).
+Smith County Park is a unique design in that there is no dune required or proposed, only a 90 ft berm, in the area fronting the seawall that provides coastal storm damage risk reduction to the existing park facilities as well as the beach fronting the TWA memorial.
 Old Inlet is representative of the proposed beach fill plan in non-developed areas (including FINS tracts) subject to breaching risk.